-For many of us in India, chocolate isn’t just a treat — it’s a part of our emotions.
-From being gifted during Diwali, Rakhi and birthdays to comforting us during late-night cravings or heartbreaks, chocolate is deeply woven into our lives.
-But beyond the indulgence, what if this beloved sweet snack was silently feeding something far more mysterious and vital — the trillions of microbes inside your gut?
+For many of us in India, chocolate isn’t just a treat it’s a part of our emotions.
+From being gifted during Diwali, Rakhi, and birthdays to comforting us during late-night cravings or heartbreaks, chocolate is deeply woven into our lives.
+But beyond indulgence, have you ever wondered about chocolate digestion and how it impacts your body?
+From classic McVitie’s digestive milk chocolate to indulgent digestive dark chocolate, chocolate has long been associated with comfort and digestion.

 What’s Inside Chocolate?